ajsaule/erineagloria/README.md

 # Oh, hello there!

 Hi, and Welcome to my Github!
 I'm Erinea, an emerging Software Developer and an aspiring Full Stack Developer.
-I have one year's experience in coding and I'm a graduate of General Assembly's Software Engineering Immersive course.
-I'm currently seeking opportunities in front-end development in Melbourne, and I'm also open to remote work.
+I have one year's experience in coding and I am also a graduate of General Assembly's Software Engineering Immersive course.

+I'm currently seeking opportunities in front-end development in Melbourne.

 ## Current Projects